beckje01/beckje01.github.io/beckje01com/_posts/2024-04-04-displaying-webrtc-nest-cameras-in-an-android-app.markdown

 ### Embed into Android

-Do actually show the HTML inside our android app we are going to make use of [Loading in-ap Content](https://developer.android.com/develop/ui/views/layout/webapps/load-local-content#java).
-The general idea is to setup a `WebViewAssetLoader` that will know how to for certian paths load files local to the app.
+To actually show the HTML inside our Android app, we are going to make use of [Loading in-app Content](https://developer.android.com/develop/ui/views/layout/webapps/load-local-content#java).
+The general idea is to set up a `WebViewAssetLoader` that will know how to for certain paths load files local to the app.
 We also need a WebView.

-First we setup the `WebViewClientCompat` subclass just like the tutorial linked.
+First, we set up the `WebViewClientCompat` subclass just like the tutorial linked.

 ``` java
 private static class LocalContentWebViewClient extends WebViewClientCompat {